apache/activemq-artemis/README.md

 For details about the modifying the code, building the project, running tests, IDE integration, etc. see our [Hacking Guide](./docs/hacking-guide/en/SUMMARY.md).

+## Tests to Execute

+Don't forget to run tests.
+The repository has a pull request builder, but to run those same tests use:

+    $ mvn compile test-compile -Pfast-tests -Pextra-tests test

 ## Examples

 To run an example firstly make sure you have run